thomasjbradley/markbot/README.md

 *Markbot will look in the `screenshots` folder for images to compare against.*

-The screenshots should be generated using Markbot itself for the most consistency—trigger the “Develop” menu (`Command+Shift+Esc`) and press “Generate Reference Screenshots”.
+The screenshots should be generated using Markbot itself for the most consistency—trigger the “Develop” menu (`Shift+Esc`) and press “Generate Reference Screenshots”.

 Markbot will display differences to students highlighted in a bright colour.
 Difference percentages are calculated and **anything with a difference greater than 10% is considered an error.**